Gatsby Integration

 {

-resolve: '@jam-comments/gatsby',
+resolve: "@jam-comments/gatsby",

 options: {

-api_key: process.env.JAM_COMMENTS_API_KEY,
+apiKey: process.env.JAM_COMMENTS_API_KEY,

-domain: process.env.JAM_COMMENTS_DOMAIN
+domain: process.env.JAM_COMMENTS_DOMAIN,

 };